 are that information is power, and that education creates change.
 Continuous learning is at the forefront of everything we do.
 We change minds and lives by providing people with reliable, evidence-based information to reduce preventable deaths & diseases - but, we believe your health and wellness extends beyond what you eat, so we’re dedicated to helping you embody a life that is good for your mind, body, and the planet.

-Drawing on her life-long health, wellness, and sustainability advocacy, Krissy designed YA•YE to help make plant-based eating more accessible and appealing to all, not just the yogi community.
+Drawing on her life-long health, wellness, and sustainability advocacy, Krissy designed YA•YE to help make plant-based eating more accessible and appealing to all.
 At age 14, she started eating plant-based and has been whipping up recipes and blending homemade smoothies every day since.
 Even in Colorado, Krissy has always struggled to find restaurants whose mission and values align with her own.
 Most "health" cafes buy their nut milks and vegan cheeses (which are loaded with additives, even if they're organic) from distributors, so Krissy started making her own from scratch.
 After realizing that it's too expensive for most people to do the same, Krissy decided to start a food business that her customers can trust.

 Along with her passion for plant-based living, Krissy brings years of sustainable waste management and digital marketing experience to YA•YE.
 From hand-sorting recycling and compost on her college campus at CU Boulder and at large-scale music festivals, to executing sustainable events across the US, Krissy has always been fascinated by the relationship between consumption, conservation and health.
 Knowing that 90% of all healthcare costs in America are spent on preventable diseases, she playfully considers her work to be "pre-med", that is, preventive medicine.